Who We Are

-- We want to be able to help the people who have reached out to us.
+- To help the people who have reached out to us

-- We want to continue funding research to discover cures for rare neurological conditions and provide assistance to those who are struggling with them.
+- To continue funding research and discover a cures for rare neurological conditions

 From a very young age, my parents taught me and my sister the value of giving, be it family, community or neighborhood.
 We learned to always give without expecting anything in return.
 While others might have spent their time playing games, we worked hard at volunteering.
 And we loved it.